Antibodies – Immunity Ep 4

 Antibodies are very important proteins in the immune response.
-We’ve already mentioned them a lot in the last few articles but today we will take a detailed look at their structure and function, and how they can be used in medical applications.
+We’ve already mentioned them a lot in the last few articles, but here we will take a detailed look at their structure and function, and how they can be used in medical applications.

 Antibody structure

 Antibodies are proteins with a quaternary structure.
 They have two longer polypeptide chains called the heavy chains, and two shorter polypeptide chains called the light chains.
-The four polypeptides are held together with disulphide bridges.
-Most regions of the polypeptides are the same across all antibodies, but there are variable regions which are what makes them specific to one antigen.
-When an antibody is bound to the complementary antigen it is called an antigen-antibody complex (much like an enzyme-substrate complex).
+The four polypeptides are held together with disulfide bridges.
+Most regions of the polypeptides are the same across all antibodies, but there are variable regions which have a specific tertiary structure, making them specific to one antigen.
+There are two of these regions, meaning that one antibody can bind to two of the same antigen (important for agglutination below).
+When an antibody binds to a complementary antigen it forms an antigen-antibody complex (much like an enzyme-substrate complex).

 Antibodies in the immune response

 We’ve already taken a detailed look at the immune response here, and learnt that plasma cells produce many antibodies which are complementary to the foreign antigen.
-But how do antibodies actually destroy pathogens?
+But how do antibodies actually help pathogens to be destroyed?

-- Block the pathogen from binding to host cells.
+2. Block the antigens on the pathogen from binding to host cells.

 Pregnancy testing